dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 ### Is my access token secure?

-Your Home Assistant access token is stored in AWS Systems Manager Parameter Store as a SecureString type.
-AWS encrypts SecureString parameters using AWS Key Management Service.
-This encryption protects your token from unauthorized access.
-Even if someone gained access to your AWS account without proper IAM permissions, they would not be able to read the decrypted token value.

-Your Lambda function decrypts the token when it runs, loads it into memory, uses it to authenticate with Home Assistant, and then the memory is cleared when the function finishes.
-The token is never written to logs or stored in any permanent location outside Parameter Store.

-To further secure your token, use IAM policies to restrict which users and roles can read Parameter Store parameters.
-Only your Lambda execution role should need permission to read the token.
-Regular users should not have Parameter Store read access unless they specifically need it for other purposes.
+When stored properly in Parameter Store as a SecureString, your access token is encrypted at rest using AWS encryption.
+Only your Lambda function can decrypt it because only your Lambda IAM role has permission to read that specific parameter.
+The token never appears in logs or error messages.

+The Lambda function retrieves your token from Parameter Store when it initializes and holds it in memory only during request processing.
+When the function completes, all memory is cleared and the token disappears.
+AWS automatically secures the Lambda runtime environment, so other AWS customers cannot access your function's memory.

+Transmission of the token between Lambda and Home Assistant occurs over HTTPS when you set HA_VERIFY_SSL to true.
+The encrypted connection prevents the token from being intercepted during transmission.
+Never use HTTP connections over the public internet as they would expose your token.

 ### Can someone else invoke my Lambda function?

-Your Lambda function is protected by AWS IAM permissions.
-Only your Alexa skill can invoke the function because you configured an Alexa Skills Kit trigger with a specific Skill ID.
-Lambda validates that incoming requests come from Alexa and specifically from your Skill ID before allowing execution.

-Other AWS users cannot invoke your function unless you explicitly grant them permission.
-Your Lambda function is private to your AWS account by default.
-No one outside your account can even see that the function exists without proper IAM credentials.

-Within your AWS account, users with Lambda invocation permissions could potentially invoke your function.
-Use IAM policies to restrict which users have Lambda invocation permissions if you share your AWS account with others.
+By default, your Lambda function requires AWS credentials to invoke.
+Only accounts and IAM users with appropriate permissions in your AWS account can invoke the function.
+Alexa invokes your function using a special trigger that you must explicitly configure, which authorizes Alexa to invoke it without AWS credentials.

+The Alexa trigger is specific to your Alexa skill.
+Only your Alexa skill can invoke your function, and only users who have enabled your skill in their Alexa app can trigger invocations.
+This limits function invocations to authorized Alexa users.

+Monitor CloudWatch metrics for unusual invocation patterns.
+High invocation counts or invocations at unexpected times might indicate unauthorized access.
+CloudWatch alarms can notify you of abnormal activity.

 ### Should I use VPN for maximum security?

-VPN provides the highest level of security by creating an encrypted tunnel between AWS and your home network that does not expose any ports to the public internet.
-However, VPN requires complex AWS networking configuration, costs money for the VPN gateway, and provides minimal security benefit over properly configured SSL connections for most users.
+VPN provides the highest security level for Lambda-to-Home Assistant communication.
+With VPN, all traffic flows through an encrypted tunnel between AWS and your home network.
+No traffic traverses the public internet, eliminating exposure to potential interception.

-Cloudflare Tunnel with SSL verification enabled provides excellent security for most users without the complexity and cost of VPN.
-The connection is encrypted end-to-end, Cloudflare provides DDoS protection, and no ports are exposed on your home network.

-Consider VPN only if you have specific security requirements that demand it, such as compliance with particular security standards, extreme privacy requirements, or integration with existing VPN infrastructure.
-For typical smart home use, Cloudflare Tunnel or direct connection with valid SSL certificates provides adequate security.
+However, VPN adds significant complexity to your setup.
+You must create an AWS VPC, configure a VPN gateway, set up your Lambda function to run inside the VPC, establish the VPN connection to your home network, and maintain the VPN infrastructure.
+This complexity may not be justified for typical home automation use.

+For most home users, HTTPS with a valid SSL certificate provides adequate security.
+The connection is encrypted end-to-end, and only your Lambda function can access your token.
+This provides strong protection for the majority of use cases without VPN complexity.

 ### How often should I rotate access tokens?

-Home Assistant long-lived access tokens do not expire automatically unless you explicitly set an expiration date or revoke them.
-However, security best practices recommend rotating credentials periodically even if they have not been compromised.
+Rotating access tokens periodically limits the damage if a token is compromised.
+A compromised token only remains valid until you rotate it.
+Best practice suggests rotating tokens every 90 to 180 days even if you have no reason to believe they have been compromised.

-Consider rotating your access token every six to twelve months as a preventive measure.
-To rotate the token, generate a new long-lived access token in Home Assistant, update your Parameter Store value with the new token, test that everything still works, and then revoke the old token in Home Assistant.
+When you rotate tokens, generate a new long-lived access token in Home Assistant and update Parameter Store with the new value.
+The Lambda function will use the new token on its next invocation after reading the updated parameter.
+No code changes or function redeployment are required.

-If you suspect your token may have been compromised, rotate it immediately.
-Signs of compromise include unexpected device state changes, unusual entries in Home Assistant logs, or API requests from IP addresses you do not recognize.
+After updating Parameter Store, revoke the old token in Home Assistant.
+This ensures the old token cannot be used even if someone obtained it.
+Only the new token will work after revocation.

+If you suspect a token has been compromised, rotate it immediately rather than waiting for a scheduled rotation.
+Generate a new token, update Parameter Store, test that the new token works, and revoke the old token as quickly as possible.

 ---